SafetyLight/Presentations/Everyday Ethics/README.md

 - **Location**: Monmouth, Oregon

 ## Comments
-This talk was designed for a 400-level Computer Science class called Cybersecurity and Professional Practices.
+This talk was designed for a 400-level Computer Science class called _Cybersecurity and Professional Practices_.
 I was invited to speak on the topic of Professional Ethics and Practices.
 I was told the students were eager for a sense of what working in a company is really like.

 ## Intended Audience
 This talk is for people who are hoping to enter the workforce and curious to know how ethical concerns play out in real life.